DataDog/documentation/content/en/error_tracking/backend/_index.md

 ---

 {{< beta-callout url="#" btn_hidden="false" url="https://forms.gle/dMLudmE2xoBw8Ur59" header="Join the Beta!">}}
- Datadog's standalone backend Error Tracking is in active development and will open in a private beta.
+Datadog's standalone backend Error Tracking is in private beta.
 Sign up to be notified and added when the private beta opens.
 {{< /beta-callout >}}